mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 ## Teaching

 During my PhD, I was a teaching assistant at the University of Bourgogne Franche-Comté for classes in Bachelor and Master degrees. \
-I have been teaching classes both in mathematics and computer sciences, both in a Master of Science and a Bachelor of Science.
-At the Master's level, the classes for which I have been a member of the teaching team include a research course in statistics, statistical learning, survey sampling, oriented-object programming with C++, an advanced R course and Python.
-At the Bachelor's level, I taught a class on elementary statistics and a class of calculus.
-For some of these courses, I gave lectures, exercises and coding sessions, while for others I gave only some of these.
-For more details, see the [Teaching](https://mehdidagdoug.github.io/teaching/) page for more details.
+I have been teaching classes both in mathematics (research course in statistics, statistical learning, survey sampling, elementary statistics, calculus) and computer sciences (oriented-object programming with C++, an advanced R course and Python).
+For some of these courses, I gave lectures, exercises and coding sessions, while, for others, I gave only some part of the courses.
+For more details, see the [Teaching](https://mehdidagdoug.github.io/teaching/) page.

 ## Awards and distinctions